dhorbunov-playq/tc_unity_script/README.md

 ---------------------

 * `TC` - [Team City](https://www.jetbrains.com/teamcity/) Continuous Integration;
-* `TC Unity Script` - this repository, made for execute Builds, Tests, and etc, inside `Unity` and from `TC` via command line;
+* `TC Unity Script` - this repository, made for executing Builds, Tests, and etc, inside `Unity` and from `TC` via command line;
 * `TC Step Script` - script of step on `TC`.
 Can make some logic or just listen logs from `TC Unity Script`.
 * `Unified Build Code` - Kotlin code from [tg-unified-build](https://github.com/PlayQ/tg-unified-build) repository, made for automatically create `TC Steps Scripts`.
-* `Unity Project` - the current game or another project to make build, run tests, or make another manipulations on `TC`.
+* `Unity Project` - the current game or another project to make build, run tests, or make other manipulations on `TC`.

 Principe of work